sandialabs/wiretap/README.md

 * `--routes` is the equivalent of WireGuard's `AllowedIPs` setting.
 This tells the Client to route traffic that matches these IP ranges through Wiretap.

 > [!IMPORTANT]
-> By default the listening port will be configured to be the same as the port specified in the `--endpoint IP:port`.
+> By default the Client listening port will be the same port specified in the `--endpoint IP:port`.
 This can be overwritten using the `--port` argument.
-> If creating an outbound connection, by default the listening port will be configured to be the same as the port specified in the `--outbound-endpoint IP:port`.
-This can be overwritten using the `--sport` argument.
+If creating an outbound connection, the default Server listening port will be the same port specified in the `--outbound-endpoint IP:port` unless overwritten with the `--sport` argument.
+Both ports otherwise have a default of 51820.

 Following the example in the diagram:
 ```bash